CPUjoker303/netlify2.0/content/posts/activity-tracker-for-tweens-best-buy.md

 The health band comes with crystal clear LCD (liquid crystal display) and has five different brightness levels, which help you watch crystal clear display in the dazzling sun.
 The watch has a beautiful design.

+There is no need for charging cable, and just you have to pull off the band only for the charge.
+The watch will take a maximum of 1 or 2 hours for full charging.
+The built-in USB plug will be inserted into a USB charger.
+The charging will quickly start.
+So, Fitfort is manufacturing beast activity trackers for tweens.

 #### Specifications

 {{<html-code tag="div">}}

 <table>
 <tbody><tr>
-<td>Other features 	</td>
+<td>Other features</td>
 <td>Wireless</td>
 </tr>
 <tr>
-<td>Color 	</td>
+<td>Color</td>
 <td>Black</td>
 </tr>
 <tr>
-<td>Batteries	 </td>
+<td>Batteries</td>
 <td>1 Lithium Polymer batteries required(included)</td>
 </tr>
 <tr>
-<td>Dimensions	</td>
+<td>Dimensions</td>
 <td>…</td>
 </tr>
 </tbody>
 </table>
 {{</html-code>}}

-There is no need for charging cable, and just you have to pull off the band only for the charge.
-The watch will take a maximum of 1 or 2 hours for full charging.
-The built-in USB plug will be inserted into a USB charger.

-The charging will quickly start.
-So, Fitfort is manufacturing beast activity trackers for tweens.

 {{<pros>}}

-<li>It has slight variation. </li>
+<li>It has slight variation.</li>
 <li>It is water resistant. </li>
-<li>Track up to 14 exercises. </li>
+<li>Track up to 14 exercises.</li>
-<li>Beautiful design </li>
+<li>Beautiful design</li>
 {{</pros>}}
 {{<cons>}}
-<li>Blood pressure measuring problem. </li>
+<li>Blood pressure measuring problem.</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B07XVHX8BC/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B07XVHX8BC&linkCode=as2&tag=technikaya-20&linkId=2dda35d1313e8835d01f559b9800fab4{{</button>}}

 ### 3Plus Lite Activity Tracker